 A short walk down Milwaukee Ave and into Wicker Park lies another of Chicago’s most famed murals, the Vivian Maier mural.
 Painted in 2017 by São Paulo-born Eduardo Kobra, and facilitated by Beauty and Brawn, it depicts the late Chicago photographer Vivian Maier, whose work only gained notoriety after her death.
 Falling behind on payments Maier was forced to auction her negatives which years on would become a viral phenomenon and a much-sought-after collector’s item.

-The Vivian Maier mural was vandalized in 2019 but residents of Wicker Park stepped in to fund its restoration, proving what an important part of the neighborhood it has become!
+The Vivian Maier mural was vandalized in 2019 but residents of Wicker Park stepped in to fund the restoration of this iconic piece of Chicago street art, proving what an important part of the neighborhood it has become!

 Curators and Producers: Beauty & Brawn